sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 The BAR file containing the changed `orders` API is now ready for deployment.
 It is called **orders.bar**, and resides in the ACE workspace, which is _/home/student/IBM/workspace/BARfiles_.

 ## Connecting ACE to a remote MQ on ICP
->> Comment from Hugh: I think we do not need to do this section.
-It was in the original lab because connection to ES was going to be via MQ.
-But in our lab, connection to ES doesn't use MQ.
-So no need to define this connection to a remote QMgr.

 1. Open MQ Console on `mq` Helm Repositories
 2. Click `mq-console-https 31694/TCP`